johannschopplich/toon/SPEC.md

 - Indentation errors:
   - Leading spaces not a multiple of indentSize.
   - Any tab used in indentation.
-- Delimiter mismatch (e.g., rows joined by a different delimiter than declared), detected via count checks and header scope.
+- Delimiter mismatch (e.g., rows joined by a different delimiter than declared), detected via width/count checks and header scope.
 - Blank lines inside arrays/tabular rows.
-- Empty input (document with no non-empty lines).
+- Empty input (document with no non-empty lines after ignoring trailing newline(s) and ignorable blank lines outside arrays/tabular rows).

 Validators SHOULD additionally report:
 - Trailing spaces, trailing newlines (encoding invariants).
 - Headers missing delimiter marks when non-comma delimiter is in use.
 - Values violating delimiter-aware quoting rules.

+Recommended error messages (informative):
+- Missing colon after key
+- Unterminated string: missing closing quote
+- Invalid escape sequence: \x
+- Indentation must be an exact multiple of N spaces
+- Tabs are not allowed in indentation
+- Expected N tabular rows, but got M
+- Expected N list array items, but got M
+- Expected K values in row, but got L

 ## 15. Security Considerations

 - Injection and ambiguity are mitigated by quoting rules:
-  - Strings with colon, the active delimiter, hyphen marker cases ("-" or "- "), control characters, or brackets/braces MUST be quoted.
+  - Strings with colon, the relevant delimiter (document or active), hyphen marker cases ("-" or strings starting with "-"), control characters, or brackets/braces MUST be quoted.
 - Strict-mode checks (Section 14) detect malformed strings, truncation, or injected rows/items via length and width mismatches.
 - Encoders SHOULD avoid excessive memory on large inputs; implement streaming/tabular row emission where feasible.
 - Unicode: